Detective Pikachu (film): Plot

-Pikachu discovers the scene of the crash and finds evidence that the Greninja, not Mewtwo, were responsible for the crash.
-Back in Ryme City, Roger exposes himself as the mastermind behind the "R" gas and the Mewtwo experiments.
-He explains that Mewtwo can fuse humans with their Pokémon, but only if the Pokémon is in a crazed state, thus the need for R. Roger uses a device to transfer his consciousness into Mewtwo, unleashes the gas on the city from giant balloons, and starts fusing humans with Pokémon, including Lucy and Yoshida.
-Pikachu arrives and fights Mewtwo, while Tim discovers that Roger is a shape-shifting Ditto, and that the real Roger was tied up and gagged by his father.
-They eventually defeat Howard by removing the headset on his head, freeing Mewtwo from his control.
-Mewtwo separates the people and their Pokémon, Howard is arrested, and Roger vows to fix his father's mistakes.
+Believing himself to have betrayed Harry, Pikachu leaves Tim.
+While sadly singing the Pokémon Theme, he comes across the scene of the crash and finds a water shuriken.
+He deduces that the Greninjas caused the crash.
+Remembering what Howard said about advanced holographic imagery, he realizes that Howard is the mastermind behind the "R" gas and the Mewtwo experiments.
+Back at Ryme City, Tim goes to Howard's office where Howard reveals his true nature.
+He uses a neural link headband to transfer his consciousness into Mewtwo.
+He explains that he had to arrange for Harry to be killed when he learned too much about his plot, then reveals that Mewtwo can fuse humans with Pokémon if the Pokémon are in a crazed state.
+He believes that merging humans and Pokémon is the key to future prosperity.
+He unleashes the gas on the city from parade balloons and starts fusing humans with Pokémon, including Lucy and Yoshida.
+Pikachu arrives and fights Mewtwo, while Tim discovers that Roger, who appeared to be working in tandem with his father, is Howard's genetically modified Ditto; the real Roger was tied up and gagged to complete the deception.
+They eventually defeat Howard by removing the headset on his head, freeing Mewtwo from his control as he then separates the people and their Pokémon.
+As Howard is arrested, Roger vows to undo his father's misdeeds and tasks Lucy with spearheading the media coverage.

-Mewtwo explains that Harry had tried to save him from Howard and helped him escape, but was attacked by the Greninja.
-Mewtwo had decided to heal Harry's wounded body while Pikachu had volunteered to have himself fuse his consciousness with Harry's to continue their investigation, the experience erasing both their memories.
-Mewtwo separates the two and Tim reunites with Harry in his human body.
-Tim decides to stay in Ryme City to become a detective and spend more time with his father and Pikachu.
+Mewtwo explains that Harry had tried to save him from Howard and helped Mewtwo escape, but was attacked by the Greninja.
+Mewtwo then decided to heal Harry's wounded body, which was when Pikachu volunteered to have his consciousness fused with Harry's in order to continue their investigation, and as a result, the experience erased both Harry's and Pikachu's memories.
+Mewtwo separates the two, and Tim reunites with his father in his human body.
+Tim then decides to stay in Ryme City to become a detective and spend more time with Harry, Pikachu, and the other Pokémon.